Ficool

 The savages crammed into The Phoenix's Nest fell into an uneasy silence.
 The dense cloud of dust that obscured the crescendo to the deathmatch they'd so slovenly enjoyed was making the wait to crown their winner and feast upon the loser utterly unbearable.

 Finally, after it had settled, the result became clear.
 Fenrir Ember stood over his sister's scorched body, looking listlessly towards the sky.
-The Phoenix's Nest erupted, showering him with plaudits befitting a God amongst men.
-He'd run his flaming fist clean through his sister's stomach and burned her with what seemed to be the fiercest of flames that he could possibly muster, yet for all of it, he looked like the one who'd lost—he looked like he'd given up.
+The Phoenix's Nest erupted, showering him with plaudits befitting a God amongst men; he'd run his flaming fist clean through his sister's stomach and burned her with what seemed to be the fiercest of flames that he could possibly muster, yet for all of it, he looked like the one who'd lost—he looked like he'd given up.
 "Look at me," he told his sister, his voice wavering.
 He sounded on the verge of tears.
 Lady Ember's body was glowing like before, but the light was dull.
 Though she wasn't sure whether she should've, a cautious relief somewhat soothed Fena's thumping heart.

 "Look at what you've done, dammit.
 Now you've got no choice.
 I—I tried…to ki—to free you—I was meant to bear that burden.
 Ramus was meant to take me so that you could escape.
 Now… even death won't take you… you can't escape The Flames—escape him—"

 "Aaaand with that, allow me to draw the curtain upon our first bout this morning!
 And my my, I must say, truly it was an extravagant Ember encounter for the ages, wouldn't all of you, my treasured supporters and wonderful fans, agree?"
 Not so much as a care in the world, the eccentric orator Caleb John Emberfield sauntered towards the middle of the battlegrounds with a troupe of Medical Shinobi trailing behind him.
 Fena watched nervously as they promptly lifted Lady Ember onto a gurney, but all of a sudden her nerves vanished, giving way to spite.
 She spotted Salacia, namely her dark blue hair, amongst the group.
-Reasoning with herself, Fena surmised that the reason that she had to be there was to serve as Lady Ember's security, yet still she refused to trust her, even a little.
+Reasoning with herself, Fena surmised that the reason she had to be there was to serve as Lady Ember's security, yet still she refused to trust her, even a little.

 Meanwhile, indulging in what Fena had already decided that no other person in the world could do quite as well as he could, the crowd oohed and ahhed in tandem to every playful lilt of Caleb John Emberfield's velvety voice.
 Horace Ember on the other hand, in spite of his subdued demeanour, couldn't hide the fury that was smacked upon his face, a face which looked like a barrel of squashed tomatoes and Fena could've sworn that she could see steam rushing out of his ears and rising up from the top of his head.

 Belatedly, Fena noticed that Koria had departed without notice from where they had been standing, returning to Elira Ember's side and placing a nervous looking hand on her shoulder.
-Though it didn't bring them much relief, Elira's cryptic ramblings had finally ceased; it seemed her yelling and twisting and despairing had sapped every bit of energy from her frail frame as she lay slumped in her seat, drawing infrequent and shallow pulls of breath.
+Though it didn't bring them much relief, Elira's cryptic ramblings had finally ceased, it seemed her yelling and twisting and despairing had sapped every bit of energy from her frail frame as she lay slumped in her seat, drawing infrequent and shallow pulls of breath.

 Fena made her way back up towards the pair.
 "Is she… gonna be okay?"
 Fena asked, sliding her left hand down to Bolt and rubbing at the shaved sides of her hair with her right hand.